maul0803/Projet-Data-Science-ING2/README.md

   -**F8_notebook** which contains the code used to get our results.

-  -**Train.csv** : the data from Kaggle competition to train the models.
+  -**train.csv**: the data from Kaggle competition to train the models.

-  -**Test.csv** : the data from Kaggle competition to test the models.
+  -**test.csv**: the data from Kaggle competition to test the models.

+  -**sample_submission.csv**: an example of what a submission should look like from Kaggle competition.

 ***